jeherve/color-posts/readme.txt

 * Internationalization: remove custom translation implementation, WordPress' language packs handle everything these days.
 * Custom contrast value: avoid issues when saving new value.
+* Ensure the values saved and displayed are always as expected.

 = 1.6 =